Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 --dsn "postgresql://readonly:pass@prod.db.com:5432/analytics"

-# Connect to Airtable
+# Connect Airtable (inject env var)

 claude mcp add --transport stdio --env AIRTABLE_API_KEY=YOUR_KEY airtable \